CarlosMoises20/IDS-software/README.md

 git clone https://github.com/linkedin/isolation-forest
 ```

-Install python virtual environment with this command:
+Install python virtual environment with this command (you can do this in an isolated environment to avoid conflicts with your current Python installation):

 ```
 sudo apt install python3.10-venv